Russia: Political history

+While there is scholarly debate over the significance of the veche in the Middle Ages as a representative political body, Russian society has historically been ruled by various forms of autocracy.
+This pattern of a centralised ruling system has its roots in the late Middle Ages, with a unified Russian state being established as an absolute monarchy in the late 15th century, a governance structure that was followed until the early 20th century.
+Following the 1917 Russian Revolution, the monarchy was abolished, and the Soviet Union was proclaimed as a one-party communist state until its collapse.
+Brief periods of non-autocratic rule include the short-lived Provisional Government in 1917 established during the February Revolution, and during the transition of post-Soviet Russia into a flawed democracy during the presidency of Boris Yeltsin in the 1990s.

-Post-Soviet Russia was a flawed democracy during the presidency of Boris Yeltsin.
-However, following the presidencies of Vladimir Putin and Dmitry Medvedev, it has experienced significant democratic backsliding.
+In the 21st century, following the presidencies of Vladimir Putin and Dmitry Medvedev, Russia has experienced significant democratic backsliding.
 The political system evolved from electoral authoritarianism into a consolidated authoritarian regime.
-Some political scientists have characterized Putin as the head of a dictatorship, or a personalist regime.
+Some political scientists have characterised Putin as the head of a dictatorship, or a personalist regime.
 Putin's second tenure as president has led to further autocratization, which has been the most significant since the Soviet era, with some authors suggesting a regeneration of totalitarian elements.
 Putin's ruling policies are generally referred to as Putinism.

 Political divisions

-Russia, by constitution, is a symmetric (with the possibility of an asymmetric configuration) federation.
+Russia, by constitution, is a symmetric federation with the possibility of an asymmetric configuration.
 Unlike the Soviet asymmetric model of the RSFSR, where only republics were "subjects of the federation", the current constitution raised the status of other regions to the level of republics and made all regions equal with the title "subject of the federation".
 The regions of Russia have reserved areas of competence, but regions do not have sovereignty, do not have the status of a sovereign state, do not have the right to indicate any sovereignty in their constitutions and do not have the right to secede from the country.
 The laws of the regions cannot contradict federal laws.

 The federal subjects (Note: Including bodies on territory disputed between Russia and Ukraine whose annexation has not been internationally recognised: the Republic of Crimea and the federal city of Sevastopol since the annexation of Crimea in 2014, and territories set up following the Russian annexation of Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts in 2022.) have equal representation—two delegates each—in the Federation Council, the upper house of the Federal Assembly.
-They do, however, differ in the degree of autonomy they enjoy.
+However, they differ in the degree of autonomy they enjoy.
 The federal districts of Russia were established by Putin in 2000 to facilitate central government control of the federal subjects.
 Originally seven, currently there are eight federal districts, each headed by an envoy appointed by the president.